Al-Murphy/koo-lab.github.io/Research.md

 	We are also interested in developing <b> interrogation methods </b> to access representations learned by a deep black box model.
 Recently, we developed an interrogation method that combines causal inference with attribution methods.
 Our causal attribution framework was instrumental to show that ResidualBind – our state-of-the-art deep learning model that is trained to predict sequence specificities of RNA-binding proteins – learns features not considered by previous methods <a href="https://www.biorxiv.org/content/10.1101/418459v1.abstract">[3]</a>.
 We are expanding this methodology to uncover higher-order interactions of cis-regulatory elements, i.e. regulatory codes, from high-throughput sequencing datasets and validating our predictions experimentally with collaborators.
 </p>

-### Improving Interpretability with Robust Training

 <p align="justify">
-<b>Robust training methods</b> – adversarial training, Gaussian smoothing, and regularization – have been developed to make CNNs more robust to adversaries, which can modify data with specially crafted perturbations such that they are imperceptible to humans but can trick a state-of-the-art classifier (see figure below).
+<b>Robust training methods</b> – adversarial training, Gaussian smoothing, and regularization – have been developed to make CNNs more robust to adversarial examples, which are specially crafted perturbations added to data such that they are imperceptible to humans but can easily trick a state-of-the-art classifier (see figure below).
 There is growing evidence that adversarial training, in particular, also promotes learning more robust features.
-We have observed that CNNs that learn robust features – through design principles and robust training methods – are more interpretable with gradient-based saliency methods <a href="https://www.biorxiv.org/content/10.1101/657437v1.abstract">[4]</a>.

-We are interested in understanding robustness properties of deep learning and how it affects interpretability.
+We have observed that CNNs that learn robust features – through design principles and robust training methods – are generally more interpretable <a href="https://www.biorxiv.org/content/10.1101/657437v1.abstract">[4]</a>.
+We are interested in establishing robust training standards for genomics and more broadly understanding the properties that make networks more robust.

- make neural networks robust, so that we can trust in their predictions

-When it comes to decision making in healthcare where patients lives can be impacted, we need to be able to trust the predictions made by artificial intelligent systems.

-training methods promote an inductive bias towards a biologically-meaningful parameter space and establishing robust training standards for genomic sequences.
 </p>

   <img class='img-responsive center-block' src="/images/research/piggie.png" width="70%" height="70%"/>